Indoor Air Quality

 Improperly adjusted and poorly vented gas appliances are some of the major sources of high levels of Carbon Monoxide in homes.
 Another source is from the exhaust of automobiles left idling in garages.
 The Environmental Protection Agency is the resource to learn about these dangerous gases.
 Carbon monoxide is an odorless, colorless and toxic gas.
 Because it is impossible to see, taste or smell the toxic fumes, CO can kill you before you are aware that it is in your home.
 Basic Information from the EPA is found here.

-For more information, visit the Environmenal Protection Agency (EPA) website.
+For more information, visit the EPA website.
 Information is available on the following topics:

 - Carbon Monoxide (CO)